ibm-cloud-academy/content/setup/set_up_mac.md

-## Preparing a macOS Machine for the Labs
+## Preparing a macOS machine for the Labs
 This document provides the steps for installing the software required to begin the exercises on a Mac computer.
 The sequence is as follows:
 1. Install Xcode
 2. Install Homebrew